I continue to witness how many people confuse empathy with sympathy. They are not the same.

 “Often the best way of reading your target audience is to see the person the way he sees himself.
 Which is the true essence of empathy.”

-Those trained in Verbal Judo know that when in doubt or whenever one can’t quite identify exactly what tactic to use, just use empathy.
+Those trained in Verbal Judo (and those systems inspired by it) know that when in doubt or whenever one can’t quite identify exactly what tactic to use, just use empathy.
 When in doubt how to create a non-escalatory environment or conversation, use empathy.
 When in doubt how to more effectively calm others rather than agitate them, use empathy.
 As Dr. Thompson puts it: “Empathy absorbs tension.”

 When it comes to how important empathy is to the Contact Professional’s job, Dr. Thompson shares: